Skip to main content

 Phil Van-Lane

-Phil is a 3rd-year Ph.D. candidate in the David A. Dunlap Department of Astronomy & Astrophysics co-supervised by Gwen Eadie and Josh Speagle as well as Ryan Cloutier (McMaster).
+Phil is a 4th-year Ph.D. candidate in the David A. Dunlap Department of Astronomy & Astrophysics co-supervised by Gwen Eadie and Josh Speagle as well as Ryan Cloutier (McMaster).
 His research focuses on leveraging machine learning and statistical methods to develop stellar dating methods using rotation and magnetic activity data, with a focus on low-mass stars known as M-dwarfs.
-His long-term goal is to build a catalogue of M-dwarf ages and use these constraints to inform exoplanet evolutionary analyses.
-He previously completed his B.Sc. at University of Waterloo in Earth Sciences with a Geophysics specialization, then worked in engineering consulting, software development, data engineering, and product management roles for several years before beginning his Ph.D. in Fall 2022.
+His long-term goal is to build a catalogue of M-dwarf ages and use these constraints to inform stellar activity and exoplanet evolutionary analyses.

 A picture of Rodrigo Barradas Herrera.